railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Search for a partner
 ^^^^^^^^^^^^^^^^^^^^

 Above the partner list you'll see a search form that enables you to quickly filter the partners.
-Two tabs are available for searching –  *Basic Search*  and  *Advanced Search* .
+Two tabs are available for searching – :guilabel:`Basic Search` and :guilabel:`Advanced Search`.
 The latter simply shows more fields to narrow your selection.

 If you've applied no filter, the list shows every partner in the system.
 For space reasons this list shows only the first few partners (the web client defaults to \ ``20``\  , but you can select a maximum of \ ``100``\   on a page).
 If you want to display other records you can search for them or navigate through the whole list using the  *First*  /  *Previous*  /  *Next*  /  *Last*  arrows.